williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/users.md

 #### Get User with Login Shortname
 {:.api .api-operation}

-Fetches a specific user when you know the user's `login shortname` and the shortname is unique within the organization
+Fetches a specific user when you know the user&#8217;s `login shortname` and the shortname is unique within the organization

 When fetching a user by `login shortname`, [URL encode](http://en.wikipedia.org/wiki/Percent-encoding) the request parameter to ensure special characters are escaped properly.
 Logins with a `/` character can only be fetched by 'id' due to URL issues with escaping the `/` character.